MyCryptoHQ/knowledge-base-content/how-to/getting-started/where-to-get-testnet-ether.md

 - Kovan
 - Goerli

-With the [MyCrypto beta](https://beta.mycrypto.com/) faucet you can easily request Ether from any of the above mentioned testnets.
+With the MyCrypto faucet you can easily request Ether from any of the above mentioned testnets.
 Get started with the [MyCrypto faucet](https://app.mycrypto.com/faucet) by adding your address, and request testnet Ether right away.

 ![Faucet overview](../../assets/how-to/getting-started/where-to-get-testnet-ether/faucet-intro.png)